Choosing a digital marketing company in Sacramento, CA, should not feel like paying for activity without knowing what it is supposed to accomplish.

 Menus can make sense internally while still making users work too hard to find the information they need.

 A mobile site should not feel like a separate version of the real website.
-If users have to wait, pinch, hunt, or fight the layout on a phone, the problem is broader UI/UX.
-The same issue can show up in forms, ecommerce paths, landing page design, and more advanced experiences like progressive web apps.
+If users have to pinch, wait, hunt, or fight the layout on a phone, the problem is broader UI/UX.
+The same thinking applies to landing page design, forms, ecommerce paths, and more advanced experiences like progressive web apps.

 Good web design from a digital marketing company in Sacramento, CA, does not remove every layer of detail.
 It organizes complexity so users can find what they need without feeling like they are navigating your company from the inside out.